 God is all good and active in everything, everywhere.

 Rob Satori, Musical Director

 Unity of Sarasota’s Music Ministry is directed by well-known, longtime, local professional musician and vocalist, Rob Satori.
-The Unity Choir is comprised of volunteers of all voice parts who love to sing.

-Our professional band musicians help to bring the music alive encouraging participation from the listeners.
 Each song is chosen to provide spiritual uplifting and a connection to God as well as its appropriateness to the service.
 With musical styles that range from old favorite hymns to contemporary, classical, chants, rock and jazz, there is something appealing for everyone.

 Bentley's House Pet Ministry

 You’ve heard it, and you have probably even said it.
 The loss of a pet can be devastating.
 But until you have lost a cherished animal friend, the depth of that grief may seem vague.
 Loss and grieving for a pet can affect us differently at different stages of our lives and whatever the cause may have been, may also impact on you as the survivor.